coecms-training/access-om2-course/course.rst

 * Using the restart option in ``config.yaml`` would be best, but doesn't currently work for ACCESS-OM2

-* See the `ACCESS-OM2 wiki for details <https://github.com/COSIMA/access-om2/wiki/Tutorials#starting-a-new-experiment-using-restarts-from-a-previous-experiment>`_
+* Copy or link previous restart and output directories into your ``archive``.
+See the `ACCESS-OM2 wiki for details <https://github.com/COSIMA/access-om2/wiki/Tutorials#starting-a-new-experiment-using-restarts-from-a-previous-experiment>`_

 Other Useful Stuff